Index To All Six Sections

 The Part of His Creation That God Didn't Specifically Call "Good"

-As the story of creation unfolds, at the end of each day God declared His handiwork to be "good" with one exception - the events of the second day.
+As the story of creation unfolds we are told that at the end of each day God declared His handiwork to be "good" with one exception - the events of the second day.
 Although it is true that Genesis 1:31 tells us that on the sixth day God saw all that He had made and behold, it was very good, the second day of creation (Vs. 6-8) is the ONLY day in the Genesis narrative, where the Lord does not specifically pronounce as "good" what He created that day.

 The second days events were not explicitly pronounced "good"